 Finding water around your furnace is a homeowner’s worst fear.
 Is it a furnace malfunction or plumbing problem?
 It could be either, but Aramendia Plumbing, Heating and Air is here with a couple HVAC issues that could cause a leaky furnace.

 Standard-efficiency heating equipment should not produce condensation so if yours does, it could be that the flue pipe was not sized correctly.
 The heated exhaust could be cooling and condensing in the pipe, then draining back into the furnace and leaking out.

 Typically condensation from a high-efficiency furnace will flow out to a floor drain.
 If there is a clog in the line or the floor drain, it could be the culprit of a leak around your furnace.
 A seasonal tune-up from a furnace repair expert should help avert this problem from happening.
 Unfortunately, neglecting furnace maintenance may cause a clogged drain, resulting in wall, ceiling, or other damage to your family’s home.

 This problem should be found with routine HVAC system tune-ups, but if your heating system is leaking water, the humidifier could be leaking inside the heating system.
 Water leaking into your heating equipment can cause major damage to the internal parts so it’s ideal to call your furnace service expert right away if you think this might be your issue.

-To make sure your heating equipment doesn’t spring a leak and that it’s all set to keep you warm all winter long, call Aramendia Plumbing, Heating and Air, A Service Experts Company in San Antonio today.
+To make sure your heating equipment doesn’t spring a leak and that it’s all set to keep you warm all winter long, call Aramendia Plumbing, Heating and Air in San Antonio today.
 Our fall promotion is happening now and you can save on a fall tune-up or qualifying heating and air conditioning systems.